gbirke/factory-book/chapters/factory_introduction.rst

        [ 'options' => [ 'default' => -1 ] ]
    ) );

-They are much shorter now and don’t need local variables any more.
+They are much shorter now and don't need local variables any more.

 Factories are declarative code
 ------------------------------